alessandropellegrini/personal-website/_main_pages/theses.md

 [3](energy2.pdf)
 [4](energy3.pdf).

+Additional topics regard the identification of the optimal placement of computation in complex heterogeneous systems, to identify optimal configurations that can improve performance while saving on energy.

 ### Non-Blocking Algorithms

 Non-blocking algorithms are a family of concurrent algorithms which enforce correctness by relying on fine-grain synchronization hardware instructions, globally termed Read-Modify-Write instructions.
 Theses in this family address the implementation of data structures which support a massive number of concurrent operations by relying on this form of fine-grain synchronization.